2020 United States House of Representatives elections in North Carolina: District 3

 The 3rd district is located on the Eastern North Carolina shore and covers the Outer Banks and counties along the Pamlico Sound.
 Republican Walter B. Jones Jr., who was re-elected unopposed in 2018, died on February 10, 2019, and a special election was held to fill the vacancy.
-The incumbent is Republican Greg Murphy, who won the special election with 61.7% of the vote.
+The incumbent was Republican Greg Murphy, who won the special election with 61.7% of the vote.
 The district remained relatively unchanged following redistricting.